-Health and Safety risks to people Health & Safety Policy and Manual Health and Safety Policy and Manual in place.
-Emergency and Evacua- tion Procedures Manual Emergency and Evacuation Procedures Manual in place with testing and training taking place.
+Health and Safety Health & Safety Policy and Health and Safety Policy and Manual in place. risks to people Manual Emergency and Evacuation Procedures Manual Emergency and Evacuation Procedures Manual in place with testing and training taking place.
 Medical examination as per recruitment procedure Medical examinations are performed as per recruitment procedure.
-Network Failure Internet Service providers 2 different internet service providers for connectivity redundancy with wireless data option.
-Connection in case of fail- ure Redundant firewall, redundant switches backup UPS that prevent downtime.
+Network Failure Procedure Network Failure Internet Service providers 2 different internet service providers for connectivity redundancy with wirelless data option.
+Connection in case of failure Redundant firewall, redundant switches backup UPS that prevent downtime.
 Load balancer switches to operate connection in case of failure.
 Power Generator Power Generator in place, up and running in 10 seconds.
-Every 6 months there is a test process in place.
+Every 6 months there is a test proceess in place.
 Full load test including maintenance done once a year.
-Unavailability of Da- tabase Server Hardware health & Servers Inspection Hardware good condition and inspection of servers through check- ing of log files and visual inspection.
-Automated Servers Con- trols Automated controls on servers, monitor health in order to predict pending failure.
-Redundant Servers & Dis- aster recovery Redundant servers are now working in a virtual environment in Nico- sia h/o, where in case of local hardware failure of a single host, an- other host can take the operation of the virtual machines.
-Further- more, the disaster recovery site in Limassol operates a duplicated virtual environment of the Nicosia h/o, with daily replications of all systems.
+Unavailability of Da- tabase Server Hardware health & Servers Inspection Hardware good condition and inspection of servers through checking of log files and visual inspection.
+Automated Servers Controls Automated controls on servers, monitor health in order to predict pending failure.
+Redundant Servers & Disaster recovery Redundant servers are now working in a virtual environment in Nicosia h/o, where in case of local hardware failure of a single host, another host can take the operation of the virtual machines.
+Furthermore, the disaster recovery site in Limassol operates a duplicated virtual environment of the Nicosia h/o, with daily replications of all systems.
 The production database of the insurance system is also replicated in a dedicated host in Limassol (outside of DR center) and to another host in ARO.
 3rd DR site Enable a 3rd DR site, preferably at cloud data center where there is high security both virtual and physical.
 All production systems can be replicated there as well as without additional cost (except the cloud provider fees).
 Risks to information security (external) Public/private network ports Closed all un-used public/private network ports through firewall.
-2nd in-line content filtering / threat prevention / anti-vi- rus device, firewall 2nd in-line content filtering / threat prevention / anti-virus device and firewall in place.
+2nd in-line content filtering / threat prevention / anti-vi-rus device, firewall 2nd in-line content filtering / threat prevention / anti-virus device and firewall in place.
 PGP, VPN, Firewall Data encryption through PGP, secure communication through VPN.
 A second Firewall has been installed in series with the Company's primary firewall to monitor all inbound / outbound connections.
-Re- ports are automatically generated to monitor any unwanted network activity.
-Unused network ports have been blocked from both fire- walls and also clients have been blocked for certain ports from being used in case a client PC has been infected with virus.
+Reports are automatically generated to monitor any unwanted network activity.
+Unused network ports have been blocked from both firewalls and also clients have been blocked for certain ports from being used in case a client PC has been infected with virus.
 Everything is documented in IT Manual.
 Block all unused ports on firewall Block all unused ports on firewalls and prevent certain applications and content from activating/displayed.
 Branches connection All branches connect via VPN to head office to go under the same security policies and control activities.
-Penetration testing in black box mode by certified au- Penetration testing in black box mode by certified authority. thority Internal Penetration testing This will be planned following the full implementation of the new in- surance system.
-Internal Penetration testing on on-going basis. internal i enetration testing
+Penetration testing in black box mode by certified authority Penetration testing in black box mode by certified authority.
+Internal Department testing This will be planned following the full implementation of the new insurance system.
+Internal Penetration testing Internal Penetration testing on on-going basis.